brettdavidbowles/cryptoBots/README.md

 # The Crypto Bots of Dr. Jones

-The frontend of an app to track the cryptocurrency transactions of bots programmed by Dr. Wesley Jones.
-This project is live and can be found <a href="https://crypto-bots.netlify.app/">here</a>.
+The frontend of an app to track the cryptocurrency transactions of bots programmed by Dr. Wesley Kenderdine Jones.
+This project is live (albeit, unfinished) and can be found <a href="https://crypto-bots.netlify.app/">here</a>.

 ## Stack
 <ul>